 - Energy mix factor that corresponds to each specific electricity distribution company: contract information is used if available (It will be always the case of the green energy).
-On the contrary, when contract information is not available, the relevant emission factors must be those determined by the Spanish Climate Change Office OECC attached in Annex 1. - Emission factor (peninsular electric mix): calculated by REE in accordance with the methodology defined by REE's Demand Management Department.
+On the contrary, when contract information is not available, the relevant emission factors must be those determined by the Spanish Climate Change Office OECC attached in Annex 1. - Emission factor (peninsular, Balearic or Canary electric mix): calculated by REE in accordance with the methodology defined by REE.